nqminds/nqm-ssh-tunnel/README.md

 	HostName localhost
 	User alexandru
-	Port 48106 # this is the port you will see when you run ls connections/ on the server ProxyJump amazonhubnqm # we "Jump" through the SSH reverse server
+	Port 48106 # this is the port you will see when you run ls connections/ on the server ProxyJump nqminds-iot-hub-ssh-control # we "Jump" through the SSH reverse server
 ```

+If you do get a connection error, first try SSHing into the `nqminds-iot-hub-ssh-control`
+and checking that the reverse SSH tunnel actually exists.

 ### OS specific instructions